rcarrata/rcarrata.github.io/_posts/2024-01-25-security-genai-public-cloud-2.md

 * **Description:** Gen AI captures contextual information and relationships between various threat data elements for nuanced analysis.
 * **Gen AI's Role:** By understanding context, Gen AI enables precise threat assessments, ensuring accurate responses tailored to specific scenarios.

-In summary, armed with insights from vulnerability assessment and knowledge of impending threats from threat intelligence, we interpret Gen AI's enhancements to make strategic decisions.
+In summary, armed with insights from vulnerability assessment and knowledge of impending threats from threat intelligence, we can leverage Gen AI's enhancements to make strategic decisions.

 ### 5.1.
 Integration of GenAI in Vulnerability Assessment